n96uman/gtst_course/DAY2_(linux intro).md

 > 1. ==**introduction**:== Linux is kernel(a layer between software and hardware). to download a pic in linux use wget linkofthepic
 2. ==history:== Unix OS WAS CREATED in 1969 by ken Thompson and Dennis Rithcie; cheap and was not open.
-3. ==linux== was create y Linus Torvard and was not cheap and was open.
+3. ==linux== was create by Linus Torvard and was not cheap and was open.
 4. ==GNU==: replacement of Unix not OS.GNU + Linux = GNU/LINUX OS.
 5. ==shell==: command line interpreter. change the command in to understandable for kenrel.
         - TO descefer your shell type : ==echo $SHELL== .